yO0shi/yO0shi/README.md

 - I still can't believe that I learned coding for 100 days straight.
 Even if it's a small section, it stiil has pushed me forward.
 Proud of myself.
 - I completed Swift course on Mimo!!
 - I am currently working on SQL!!!
 It is like a logic thing.
+- I read someones saying that claude code finally can analyze and hack the website.
+But i still do not know how those things happen, so i need to know that.

 - Codes that I'm actively working on:
   - HTML